armory/docs/content/en/scale-agent/tasks/dynamic-accounts/enable.md

 ## {{% heading "prereq" %}}

-* You are familiar with [installing the Scale Agent]({{< ref "scale-agent/install" >}}) and the [Dynamic Accounts API]({{< ref "scale-agent/concepts/dynamic-accounts" >}})
+* You are familiar with [installing the Scale Agent]({{< ref "scale-agent/install" >}}) and the [Dynamic Accounts feature]({{< ref "scale-agent/concepts/dynamic-accounts" >}})
 * Make sure you have [exposed Clouddriver]({{< ref "scale-agent/install/install-agent-plugin#expose-clouddriver-as-a-loadbalancer" >}}).
 The Dynamic Accounts API endpoints are not directly accessible, so you call the endpoints using the Clouddriver API.
-* The Dynamic Accounts feature uses Clouddriver Account Management, which was introduced in Spinnaker 1.28.
-Clouddriver Account Management is automatically enabled in Armory Continuous Deployment but not in Spinnaker.
+* The Dynamic Accounts automatic migration feature uses Clouddriver Account Management, which is not enabled by default in Spinnaker or Armory Continuous Deployment.
 See Spinnaker's [Clouddriver Account Management](https://spinnaker.io/docs/setup/other_config/accounts/) page for how to enable the feature in Spinnaker.

 ## Scale Agent plugin

 You need to enable Dynamic Accounts in your plugin config.
-Add `kubesvc.dynamicAccounts.enabled: true` to the config section of your plugin declaration.
+Add `kubesvc.dynamicAccounts` to the config section of your plugin declaration.
 For example:

 {{< prism lang="yaml" line="27-28" line-numbers="true" >}}
 ...